SKOHscripts/linux_conky/README.md

 <code>sudo apt install conky</code>
 To automate it, you will need to go to the "Startup applications" application.
 Then add the "conky" command.

+The "draw_bg.lua" file is there for background configurations because I wanted rounded corner for the conky window.

 And there, miraculously, the file runs on its own.

 **You will see**